 Ice Age Mammals and the Antiquity of Humans

 Some of the first fossils found and named by paleontologists were giant mammals and birds from the very youngest geologic past: Mammuthus (the various mammoth species); Mammut (the mastodon); Coelodonta (the woolly rhino); Megatherium and other giant ground sloths; Diprotodon, a giant wombat of Australia; Toxodon, a giant placental mammal of South America; and so on.
-Early paleontologists such as Louis Agassiz thought that these species existed before the rise of humans, and were wiped out by the beginning of the Ice Age.
+Early naturalists such as Louis Agassiz and Alfred Russel Wallace thought that these species were wiped out by the beginning of the Ice Age.

 But as the fossil record improved, it was discovered that rather than a single "Ice Age" there were multiple advances and retreats of the ice, and these giant animals lived throughout this interval.
 Furthermore, Charles Lyell and others established that humans co-existed (and even hunted) these animals.
 Indeed, we have paintings from humans who witnessed these animals in life.

 So if the Ice Age itself didn't wipe out these large animals (megafauna), than what did?

 Roll Call of Doom

 Africa: Essentially modern composition of the animal life in the Pleistocene (indeed, nearly modern in the Pliocene).
 So very little evidence for a Quaternary Period extinction among carnivores and herbivores from the continent of humanity's birth.